riyad-96/ph-assignment-6/README.md

 #### 5. Template literals in ES6 made dev life easier

-- Instead of using `+` to concatenate strings that is not very reading friendly, we can use template literals to add variables straight into strings.
+- Instead of using `+` to concatenate strings which is not very reading friendly, we can use template literals to add variables straight into strings.

 ```javascript
 const a = 'Hello';